The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 For in-depth commentary on the legislation which underpins these rules, see De Voil Indirect Tax Service V3.140D.

-It is not uncommon for a clause to be inserted into a building or construction contract which allows the customer to retain a proportion of the payment due until the build has been completed
+It is not uncommon for a clause to be inserted into a building or construction contract which allows the customer to retain a proportion of the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.